dotnwat/fusell-seed/README.md

 However, there seems to be relatively few examples of how to build a file system with this more advanced interface.

-# File System Testing
+# Testing Process

 The testing we perform focuses on support across many distributions, compliance to the POSIX standard, and stress testing with many workloads.

-Continuous integration builds and mounts the file system for a variety of OS distributions (see below for test matrix).
+Continuous integration builds and mounts the file system for a variety of OS distributions.
 In addition, the continuous integration process runs the Tuxera POSIX test suite on Ubuntu Trusty.

 A broader set of tests are periodically run (e.g. before new releases) that exercise the file system using a variety of real-world workloads.